Sharing Is Caring!Share this awesome content with your friends now.

 And it is not just Stanley and the astronauts, Jamaicans and visitors from across the globe share a common passion for this beautiful land.

-And land, not necessarily the physical terrain, but our people and culture.
+And the land, not necessarily the physical terrain, but our people and culture.
 The richly blended Jamaican culture is one of a kind!

 This same culture has drawn music lovers from across the world to our festivals, foodies to our restaurants, and indeed you to this website.

-We take it for granted, but this culture that the world adores and what we enjoy today has passed down several generations.
+We take it for granted, but this culture that the world adores and what we enjoy today has been passed down several generations.

-Our fore-parents have left this little island with a basketful of dishes, music, dances and stories that have been passed on throughout the generations.
+Our fore-parents have left this little island with a basketful of dishes, music, dances, and stories that have been passed on throughout the generations.

 However, through migration and the advancement of technology, to some extent, we continue to see fragments of our culture being erased.